Professional Dusting and Cleaning Tips

 Dust Your Home Like a Professional House Cleaner

-Dusting Supplies
+Dusting Supplies to Keep on Hand

 - Dusting or cleaning rags: Terry cloth works great, or you can use microfiber cloths or mitts lightly dampened with water for better dust pickup.

 - Duster for high spots: Ostrich feather dusters, lamb’s wool dusters, or microfiber dusters are all good options.
 Ostrich feathers can trap dust well, but some people prefer microfiber for its superior dust-grabbing ability.
-Skip synthetic feather dusters, they tend to just scatter dust.
+Skip synthetic feather dusters, as they tend to just scatter dust.

 - Furniture polish